Gowiem/terraform-workshops/intermediate-terraform/exercises/06/README.md

 OK, back to hands-on.
 Let's become familiar with the template provider.
 This is one that's foundational to terraform, useful in many situations, and quite simple.

 Change your directory to the `./template-provider` one here.
-Looking at the contents of main.tf (I'm getting lazy on this one to split out variables, etc. :), do you think we need to run `terraform init`?
+Looking at the contents of main.tf, do you think we need to run `terraform init`?

 The answer is yes.
 Because we're using a provider, and thus a plugin requires `terraform init`, so let's run it: